Deliberate Values Dissonance

 Sometimes, morals don't travel well

-and make an effort to reproduce the attitudes of the time and place accurately, even when they are wildly different to what the author might consider sensible.
-Thus, one ends up with a deliberate case of Values Dissonance
+and make an effort to reproduce the attitudes of the time and place accurately, even when they are wildly different to what the author knows or might consider sensible.
+Thus one ends up with a case of Deliberate Values Dissonance.

 In Historical Fiction